peterfishergcp/partner_covid_dashboards/README.md

 Contributors to this Project:
 **Peter Fisher/Joseph Lei/Karteek Kotamsetty/Ranadheer Mettu/Mike Snodgrass**

-Key Messaging to think about when presenting Looker - Drive better outcomes through smarter data-driven experiences.
+Looker - Drives better outcomes through smarter data-driven experiences.
 Which means putting data where you work.
 So drilling down into detail without leaving a dashboard and drilling out to other systems are great examples how Looker provides a better data-driven experience for the users.

 The four Looker main pillars: